antoniocosentino/flippingCards/README.md

 ---

 ## Coming soon:
-- Challenge mode: test your words knowledge.
+- Challenge mode: test your words knowledge
-- Reminders.
+- Reminders
-- Word stats.
+- Word stats
-- Add your words: if a word is not available in the dictionary you will be able to enter it manually.
+- Add your words: if a word is not available in the dictionary you will be able to enter it manually

 ## Coming later :)
-- Additional languages.
+- Additional languages
-- Pre-made word bundles.
+- Pre-made word bundles
-- Backup your data in iCloud / Google Drive.
+- Backup your data in iCloud / Google Drive